Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Applications: Least squares and Lasso regression

-where $L(\w)=\|\A\w-\b\|^2$ and $\w^*=\argmin_\w L(\w)$. \end{theorem} Observe that the obtained expression for the expected multiplicative approximation error, i.e., $\frac{d}{n-d-1}$, is completely independent of the data matrix $\A$ or the regression vector $\b$, and it matches the formula \eqref{eq:ols-formula} for the Gaussian embedding.
-Comparable non-asymptotic guarantees for other fast sketching methods, such as SJLT, SRHT, or leverage score sampling, take the form of $\tilde O(d/n)\cdot L(\w^*)$, where the precise constants are problem-dependent.
+where $L(\w)=\|\A\w-\b\|^2$ and $\w^*=\argmin_\w L(\w)$. \end{theorem} The result easily extends to any sketching method covered by Remark \ref{r:less}, as long as the entries of $\S$ are almost surely bounded, as well as to dense random $\pm1$ matrices, affecting only the polylogarithmic factors hidden in $\tilde O$. \begin{remark} The obtained expression for the expected multiplicative approximation error, i.e., $\frac{d}{n-d-1}$, is completely independent of the data matrix $\A$ or the regression vector $\b$, and it matches the formula \eqref{eq:ols-formula} for the Gaussian embedding.
+Comparable non-asymptotic guarantees for other fast sketching methods, such as SJLT, SRHT, or leverage score sampling, take the form of $\tilde O(d/n)\cdot L(\w^*)$, where the precise constant and logarithmic terms are problem-dependent \citep[e.g., see][]{woodruff2014sketching,chen2017condition}.
+To our knowledge, this result was not previously known even for dense sub-gaussian sketches. \end{remark}

-The result essentially holds for any sketching matrix whose rows satisfy the Hanson-Wright claim of Theorem~\ref{t:main} with a sufficiently small constant, and to our knowledge, it was not known even for sub-gaussian embeddings.
-Moreover, our proof of Theorem \ref{t:main-app} is itself of independent interest, since it proceeds differently from the existing bounds for sketched least squares (see Appendix~\ref{a:main-app}).
-Our approach is related to the asymptotic analysis of the OLS estimator in high-dimensional statistics, see e.g., \cite{HMRT19_TR}, but we must take additional care to obtain a non-asymptotic bound.
-We start by rewriting the expected loss $\E[L(\wbh)]$ as the expectation of the leave-one-out cross-validation estimator, which is easier to work with than the loss itself.
-We then show that all of the leverage scores of a LESS embedding sketch are almost exactly uniform (in a much stronger sense than for a leverage score sampling sketch).
-Finally, we extend a simple formula for the expectation of a sketch of the so-called \emph{hat matrix} (which is the orthogonal projection onto the column-span of $\A$), from Gaussian embeddings to LESS and sub-gaussian embedding matrices (see Lemma~\ref{l:hatmatrix}).
+\paragraph{Proof sketch} The proof, given in Appendix~\ref{a:main-app}, proceeds differently from the existing bounds for sketched least squares.
+Our approach is inspired by the asymptotic analysis of the OLS estimator in high-dimensional statistics \cite[e.g.,][]{HMRT19_TR}, but we obtain a non-asymptotic bound and we avoid any statistical assumptions on the label noise.
+We start by rewriting the expected loss $\E[L(\wbh)]$ as the expectation of the leave-one-out cross-validation estimator, $L_{\CV}=\sum_{i=1}^n(\tilde\a_i^\top\wbh^{-i}-\tilde b_i)^2$, where $(\tilde\a_i^\top,\tilde b_i)$ is the $i$th row of the sketched problem $(\S\A,\S\b)$ and $\wbh^{-i}$ is computed by excluding this row from the sketch.
+We then use the Hanson-Wright inequality via Theorem~\ref{c:less-embeddings} to show that all of the leverage scores of the sketch are with high probability very close to uniform (Lemma~\ref{l:event}):

+Using a standard short-cut formula, this allows us to approximate the expectation of $L_{\CV}$ as follows:

+Finally, our key contribution in the analysis is a new approximate expectation formula for the sketch of the so-called \emph{hat matrix}, $\H=\A(\A^\top\A)^{-1}\A$ (i.e., the orthogonal projection onto the column-span of $\A$), which arises when deriving the optimum least squares loss: $L(\w^*)=\b^\top(\I-\H)\b$.
+Specifically, in Lemma \ref{l:hatmatrix} we show that the hat matrix $\Hbh$ of the sketch $\S\A$ satisfies: